The Roots of Heaven – ★★★★1/2

 The protection of elephants in the story may also stand for something else, such as to symbolise the salvation of humanity, and the eradication of elephants – colonial selfishness and exploitation, which can then be contrasted with the “old-school” idealism of Morel: “it seems that the elephants Morel was trying to save were partly imaginary and symbolic, a parable… [Morel might have been] really defending the old human rights, the rights of men” [Gary/Griffin, 1956/57: 6].

 The negative aspects of The Roots of Heaven is that its main message overshadows the narrative; the book overstates its main point (there is much repetition); and Gary’s writing is sometimes so dense that we can hardly piece together the plot.
-The author’s writing is like some dense jungle vegetation and we have to feel our way through to get the story straight.
+The author’s writing is like some dense jungle vegetation and we must feel our way through to get the story straight.
 And, sometimes, through this narrative jungle, we come across a wonderful elephant – which is some surprisingly astute philosophical insight, such as “In my life I’ve done more suffering than thinking, though I believe one understands better that way” [Gary/Griffin, 1956/57: 7] or “Decency, a quality of a man obviously without great ambition, without genius, without any magnificent possibilities, yet all the same a quality before which humanity ought to have hesitated longer than it had” [Gary/Griffin, 1956/57: 76].

-The Roots of Heaven is a “slow-burn” adventure story where the preservation of elephants takes the central stage in a broader political situation in Africa just after the WWII.
-It is a surprisingly deep, lucid and philosophical novel that shines with special conviction and beauty, and whose elusive central hero is probably the most vivid literary invention of the 20th century French literature.
+🐘 The Roots of Heaven is a “slow-burn” adventure story where the preservation of elephants takes the central stage in a broader political situation in Africa just after the WWII.
+It is a surprisingly deep, lucid and philosophical novel that shines with its own special conviction and beauty, and whose elusive central hero is probably the most vivid literary invention of the 20th century French literature.